 This chapter provides an overview of school budgets and the resources given to schools, as well as a year-over-year comparison of total school funding.
 It defines the various types of schools in Chicago, the demographics, and the programs provided to students.
 Additionally, the chapter outlines the network management structure for district-run schools, which provides administrative support and leadership development to schools and school leaders.

-This chapter profiles each Central Office department, including its mission and major programs, FY2020 budget summary, major accomplishments, and key budget initiatives.
+This section profiles each Central Office department, including its mission and major programs, FY2021 budget summary, major accomplishments, and key budget initiatives.

 This chapter provides a basic overview of the district’s pension obligations, funding streams, and projected future outlook.